shahbazk/IncDFS-Experimental/Readme.txt

 ================
-1- On random graphs  :: Look at the instructions in tests/IncDFS_Exp.cpp 2- On real graphs    :: Look at the instructions in tests/IncDFS_Real_Fast.cpp 3- The corresponding binary files are already compile by 'make exp' command.
+1- On random graphs  :: Look at the instructions in tests/IncDFS_Exp.cpp 2- On real graphs    :: Look at the instructions in tests/IncDFS_Real_Fast.cpp 3- The corresponding binary files are already built by 'make exp' command.